Trung28899/Redux/README.txt

 Step 2: See Counter.js to see how components dispatch an ACTION, see reducer.js to see how REDUCER works.
 The subscription is done automatically and update state as props in COMPONENT

+VER 2: Passing dispatch data with action, updating state (in reducer) immutably, updating array (in reducer) immutably

+Code in 5th Commit

+- When updating state in the CENTRAL STORE, we return a whole new object as state using the data of the old state.
+We shouldn't modify the old state and return it.
+It will cause some unpredictable behavior in the appllication.
+See reducer.js for example

+Step 1: See Counter.js to see how to dispatch properly to update state.
+Note that the onDeleteResults() is not implemented

+Step 2: See reducer.js to see how to update state immutably and update array immutably